Vin-Okumu/Climate-Change-Indicators/README.md

 After training, the model was applied to a new patient dataset:

-🏥New data was encoded using the same encoding strategy as training data.
+  - New data was encoded using the same encoding strategy as training data.

-🚫Any missing features were filled with zeros to maintain consistency.
+  - Any missing features were filled with zeros to maintain consistency.

-🚀Predictions were made using `predict()` and `predict_proba()` to estimate both classification and probability of DED incidence.
+  - Predictions were made using `predict()` and `predict_proba()` to estimate both classification and probability of DED incidence.

 The predictions were saved to a CSV file for further analysis.